 Change of circumstances while you're getting Attendance Allowance

-You need to tell the Disability and Carers Service as soon as possible if your condition changes - this can affect your Attendance Allowance.
+You need to tell the Department for Work and Pensions (DWP) as soon as possible if your condition changes - this can affect your Attendance Allowance.

-You should call the Disability and Carers Service if:
+You should call the DWP's Attendance Allowance helpline if:

 - your condition gets better or worse